All I Want for Christmas

 I may never be the unshaven vagabond that can confidently hitch his hammock between trees in a park, but I cling to the notion that I might someday be that daring and carefree.

-Last Christmas, I mentioned exactly two things two my Mum in the lead-up to the big day:
+A few years ago I mentioned exactly two things two my Mum in the lead-up to Christmas:

 - I really liked the idea of a travel hammock

 - I wished my father told me he loved me more often.

 Two days after Christmas, the man himself strolled into my room, presented me with a travel hammock, and told me he loved me.